 - No gang: NRS 201.570 applies only when a child is recruited for a bona fide gang, not merely a club or crew.
 If it can be shown that the organization the child was recruited for did not rise to the level of a gang, the case should be dismissed.

 - Lack of evidence: Typical evidence in gang recruitment cases includes eyewitnesses, video surveillance, and electronic communication.
 If a defense attorney can demonstrate that the state’s evidence is too weak or unreliable to prove the defendant guilty beyond a reasonable doubt, the case should be dropped.

-- Police misconduct: If the police may have performed an illegal search by violating warrant procedures, then a defense attorney may file a Nevada motion to suppress petitioning the judge to toss any evidence found from the illegal search.
+- Police misconduct: If the police may have performed an illegal search by violating warrant procedures, then a defense attorney may file a motion to suppress petitioning the judge to toss any evidence found from the illegal search.
 If the judge goes along with the Nevada motion to suppress, the D.A. may drop the case for lack of proof.

 Criminal gang recruitment under NRS 201.570 is a category E felony in Nevada.
-The punishment for a category E felony in Nevada includes probation and a suspended sentence, with a potential jail sentence of up to 1 year.
+The punishment for a category E felony includes probation and a suspended sentence, with a potential jail sentence of up to 1 year.
 (But if the defendant has two or more prior felony convictions, the court may order:

 - 1 – 4 years in Nevada State Prison, and

 In California?
 Read about Penal Code 186.22 PC.